Langzzzzzz/DailyPlus/README.md

 least two of these.
 Justify why these properties are important for your system.
 A： 1.UI

               If the practical function does not have a good-looking UI, it will also gain a large number of user groups.
 The first focus of most users when finding a piece of software is the UI.
 Good-looking UI will only explore its features, if not, just uninstall it.

 2. users can create they personal tag to record the bill.
 3. Uses can set a password to protect their personal security information.

            We all know that ledgers are privatized items.
 Therefore, setting a separate password for our mobile app can give users a sense of security.
-4. User-entered money can be converted from Canadian dollars to other currencies Most of mobile apps are for the whole world, so the conversion between currencies is very necessary for users.
+4. User-entered money can be converted from Canadian dollars to other currencies.

+               Most of mobile apps are for the whole world, so the conversion between currencies is very necessary for users.

 	1.What are the functional properties of your system？